Codecademy/docs/content/cpp/concepts/references/references.md

 ---
-Title: 'References'
+Title: "References"
-Description: 'A reference variable is an alias for another object.
+Description: "A reference variable is an alias for another object.
 It is created using the & sign.
-Two things to note: Anything done to the reference also happens to the original and aliases cannot be changed to alias something else.'
+Two things to note: Anything done to the reference also happens to the original and aliases cannot be changed to alias something else."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'References'
+  - "References"
-  - 'Pointers'
+  - "Pointers"
-  - 'Parameters'
+  - "Parameters"
-  - 'Memory'
+  - "Memory"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **reference** variable is an alias for another object.
 It is created using the `&` sign.